-- Observing mode on the VLT: Departures from the observing mode requested by the proposers may be implemented by ESO so as to achieve a balanced distribution between Service Mode and Visitor Mode. - Proposers should request Service Mode for observations that benefit from the short-term scheduling flexibility allowed by this mode.
-Proposers may identify runs that lend themselves for observations in either Service or Visitor Mode by specifying one of the modes using the alternative run feature in Box 3 of the ESOFORM Phase 1 proposal form.
-Please note that if a certain instrument mode is offered exclusively in either Service Mode or Visitor Mode then this overrides these scheduling considerations. - Service Mode OBs: Service Mode Observation Blocks (OBs) including all overheads can last up to a maximum of 1 hour.
+- Service Mode OBs: Service Mode Observation Blocks (OBs) including all overheads can last up to a maximum of 1 hour.
 This rule also applies to concatenated OBs in most cases.
 Users are encouraged to read the Service Mode rules for more details.
 Longer OBs have to be specifically requested and justified at Phase 2 via a waiver request, which is evaluated by the Observatory. - Pre-imaging for VLT instruments and modes: A separate pre-imaging run must be specified in the proposal (to be executed in Service Mode).
-Failure to do so will result in the deduction of the time necessary for the pre-imaging from the allocation to the main part of the project (see Section 6.6). - Monitoring in Service Mode: Monitoring a target in Service Mode in a particular Period is carried out on a best effort basis only, i.e., a monitoring sequence in any particular Period may be interrupted by long periods of unsuitable weather conditions, Visitor Mode scheduling or telescope availability.
+Failure to do so will result in the deduction of the time necessary for the pre-imaging from the allocation to the main part of the proposal (see Section 6.6). - Monitoring in Service Mode: Monitoring a target in Service Mode in a particular Period is carried out on a best effort basis only, i.e., a monitoring sequence in any particular Period may be interrupted by long periods of unsuitable weather conditions, Visitor Mode scheduling or telescope availability.
 All the time needed to monitor targets in one observing Period should be included in one single run, even if multiple targets/fields are required.
-This run can be split into single epoch observations using a time-linked series in version 3 of the Phase 2 Preparation Tool (P2PP) (see Section 5.2.1 for more information). - Rapid Response Mode (RRM): is offered for certain instrument modes on FORS2, UVES, XSHOOTER, SPHERE, SINFONI, HAWK-I and MUSE in Period 100.
+This run can be split into single epoch observations using a time-linked series in version 3 of the Phase 2 Preparation Tool (P2PP) (see Section 5.2.1 for more information). - Rapid Response Mode (RRM): is offered for certain instrument modes on FORS2, UVES, X-SHOOTER, SPHERE, SINFONI, HAWK-I and MUSE in Period 101.
 RRM observations that correspond to events with exceptional characteristics may be activated during either Service Mode or Visitor Mode runs, over which they have observational priority, unless the Service or Visitor mode runs involve strictly time-critical observations.
 See Section 4.4.1 for details on the RRM policies. - VISTA and VST: Due to ongoing Public Surveys only a limited amount of open time is available on VISTA and VST; these observations are carried out in Service Mode over restricted Right Ascension ranges.
 Open time proposals should clearly justify the scientific goals and why they are not achievable through the scheduled public survey observations.
-Only those proposals that have complementary constraints and coordinate ranges with respect to public survey observations may be scheduled, as the highest priority is given to advance public surveys on these telescopes. - As the VST also has a significant GTO commitment, Normal Programme and Large Programme proposals on the VST are restricted to filler programmes requesting poor weather conditions (i.e., no moon constraints, seeing > 1.2'', thin/thick clouds).
+Only those proposals that have complementary constraints and coordinate ranges with respect to public survey observations may be scheduled, as the highest priority is given to advance public surveys on these telescopes. - As the VST also has a significant GTO commitment, Normal, Monitoring and Large Programme proposals on the VST are restricted to programmes that make effective use of poor weather conditions (e.g., no moon constraints, seeing > 1.2'', thin/thick clouds).
 Target of opportunity proposals will also be considered for the VST and VISTA. - Calibration Plans: ESO has implemented calibration plans for all Paranal instruments.
 The primary purposes of these plans are to assure data quality, monitor instrument performance and calibrate science observations.
 Based on these plans, calibration data are obtained for certain standard instrument modes on a regular basis.
 Paranal calibration data are reviewed on a daily basis by Paranal Science Operations and the Garching Data Processing and Quality Control group.